hms-dbmi/pic-sure-all-in-one/cli/README.md

 | `2` | binary usage errors: unknown command or flag, `--root` without a value, non-interactive precondition failure (`reset` without `--yes` on a non-TTY), `env-set.sh` usage errors |
 | `130`/`143` | script death by SIGINT/SIGTERM (128+N convention) |

+Any other binary-side failure where no script ran — checkout-root discovery failure, a script that could not be spawned, internal I/O errors — also exits `2`.
+Exit `1` always means a script (or `preflight` check) actually ran and failed.

 ### Non-interactive recipes

 ```sh